 Some community groups commented that the first wave of buildings constructed under the new lowrise multifamily code were too tall or large.
 We are responding to these concerns by reviewing actual projects developed under the new code.
-In particular we are reviewing the LR3 zone, and evaluating current regulations such as height incentives, FAR exemptions and bonuses, and the height measurement approach.

 The review of code changes will: